When it comes to lip balms, one of the most popular choices is a balm made with Paw Paw.

 Naturally Safe Cosmetics' choice for the best Paw Paw balms and why we love them:

-Combines Paw Paw extract with soothing Honey, hydrating Coconut Oil & Coconut Butter as well as Carrot Oil which is rich in Vitamin E and Vitamin C.
+- Suvana Certified Organic Paw Paw & Honey Balm - combines Paw Paw extract with soothing Honey, hydrating Coconut Oil & Coconut Butter as well as Carrot Oil which is rich in Vitamin E and Vitamin C. Also available in vegan friendly Suvana Natural Paw Paw & Coconut Balm.

 Neither the author, nor Naturally Safe Cosmetics, are health care professionals.
 Any information or advice in this article is of a general nature only and not intended to diagnose, treat, cure or prevent any disease.
 For medical advice regarding your own personal circumstances, we recommend you contact your GP or other health care professional.